Steve Abhaya (Brooks) – Poetry Prose & Art

 SWIMMING

-SWIMMING is a coming of age novelization of autobiographical stories, written in 1989.
+SWIMMING is a coming of age novelization of autobiographical stories.

 “These novels will give way, by and by, to diaries or autobiographies – captivating books, if only a man knew how to choose from among what he calls his experiences that which is really his experience, and how to record truth truly.”
 (Ralph Waldo Emerson)

 “Since my past is a familiar life story, like a novel, it seems more true to tell my story as a novelistic autobiography rather than an autobiographical novel.
-Nathan Axene and I share identical histories, but we are not the same.
+Steve Brooks and I share identical histories, but we are not the same.
 His life is in this book.
 Mine is in this moment.
 You could say that this is a personal true story, or you could say it’s fiction, and both are true.
-By telling my life story as if it’s about someone else, I can tell both kinds of truth, the literal and the literary, the true story of Nathan Axene, my friend, the predecessor of who I appear to be.”
+By telling my life story as if it’s about someone else, I can tell both kinds of truth, the literal and the literary, the true story of Steve Brooks.”

 Download here: